 To find comfort, we are automatically attracted to situations that include the element we need most.
 Some people love to sit in the sun, while others enjoy long baths.
 This often is because one person needs more fire energy while another requires more water energy.
-When our hearts are open we are attracted to what we need, and when our hearts are closed we are repelled by the elements we need most.
-For example, when you’re depressed you may dread going for a walk in nature when that is just the thing you need to do and your intuition is telling you to do so.
-“When it comes to your physical health – as well as the health of your life – your own intuition always alerts you to imbalances in your body, mind and spirit.” says Caroline Myss so listen to your intuition.
+When our hearts are open, we are attracted to what we need, and when our hearts are closed, we are repelled by the elements we need most.
+For example, when you’re depressed, you may dread going for a walk in nature when that is just the thing you need to do and your intuition is telling you to do so.
+“When it comes to your physical health – as well as the health of your life – your own intuition always alerts you to imbalances in your body, mind and spirit.” says Caroline Myss, so listen to your intuition.

 How to measure chi

 “Whatever cannot be measured, cannot be real.”, said Max Planck and then the management thinker Peter Drucker said: “you can’t manage what you can’t measure.”
 Feng shui, in a nutshell, is about how to manage and moderate chi and chi flow.
-Many specific aspects of feng shui can be measured with different meters and instruments, for example, electromagnetic pollution and therefore solutions and ‘cures’ can be measured too.
-Other more subtle aspects such as ‘predecessor chi’ which is a residue left by previous owners of the property are more difficult to measure (although new developments in space conditioning offer hope of measuring it and changing it).
+Many specific aspects of feng shui can be measured with different meters and instruments, for example, electromagnetic pollution and, therefore, solutions and ‘cures’ can be measured too.
+Other more subtle aspects, such as ‘predecessor chi’, which is a residue left by previous owners of the property, are more difficult to measure (although new developments in space conditioning offer hope of measuring it and changing it).
 And obviously, we use our senses to detect subtle energetic changes in our homes and workplaces.
 Also, our language can help us to identify if these sensory experiences are real or not.
-For example, if you say ‘I feel the tension in the office’, probably you are right.
-On the other hand, if you say ‘I think, there is tension in the office.’ – probably you were just imagining it.
-If after installing a geopathic stress harmoniser and negative ions generator you sleep better and have more energy in the morning – these interventions are most likely working and are real.
+For example, if you say, ‘I feel the tension in the office’, you are probably right.
+On the other hand, if you say, ‘I think, there is tension in the office.’ – probably you were just imagining it.
+If, after installing a geopathic stress harmoniser and negative ions generator, you sleep better and have more energy in the morning – these interventions are most likely working and are real.

 Electrical nature of life